Hodge classes and the Jacquet-Langlands correspondence: Quaternionic Shimura varieties and the main theorem

 For the cohomology with complex coefficients, we can define the $\pi_B$-isotypic component by

 for $\cK$ small enough.
 This is concentrated in degree $2d$ and is independent of the choice of $\cK$.
-To work over the field of rationality, we note that by \cite{waldspurger-rationality}, Lemma 1.2.2 and Sec.
-II.1, the Hecke module $(\pi_B^f)^{\cK}$ is also defined over $L$.
+To work over the field of rationality, we note that by \cite[Lemma 1.2.2 and \S II.1]{waldspurger-rationality}, the Hecke module $(\pi_B^f)^{\cK}$ is also defined over $L$.
 More precisely, it contains an $L$-structure $(\pi_B^f)^{\cK} (L)$ that is invariant by the Hecke algebra with $\Q$-coefficients, $\cH_{\Q} (G_B(\A_f), \cK)$, and that is unique up to homothety.
 This allows us to define the $\pi_B$-isotypic components

 for $\cK$ small enough, these being independent of the choice of $\cK$.
 Moreover, there are canonical isomorphisms of free $L\otimes \Q_\ell$-modules: